prateek173/E-commerce-Website/Ecommerce/E-Commerce main/merndemo-main/merndemo-main/README.md

-# Team 248 - Ecommerce App
+# Team 248 - E-commerce Website

 <h2>Frontend</h2>
 We built the frontend using **React**, and the production build is stored in the `client/build` folder.